vaginessa/HVVGTI/README.md

-# HVVGTI
+# HVVGTI API Client #

-Java API Client for the HVV Geofox API
+This is a private example API implementation of the HVV Geofox API used by Hochbahn Hamburg.